-86.-(1) The provisions of the Patent Co-operation Treaty relating to publication, search, examination and amendment, and not those of this Act, shall apply to an international application for a patent (Singapore) during the international phase of the application.

-(2) The international phase of the application means the period from the filing of the application in accordance with the Patent Cooperation Treaty until the national phase of the application begins.

-- (3) The national phase of the application begins - (a) when the prescribed period expires, provided - (i) where the application has been published in accordance with the Patent Co-operation Treaty in a language other than English, and the application is not in English, an English translation of the application has been filed at the Registry; and by the applicant; or
+- 86.-(1) The provisions of the Patent Co-operation Treaty relating to publication, search, examination and amendment, and not those of this Act, shall apply to an international application for a patent (Singapore) during the international phase of the application. - (2) The international phase of the application means the period from the filing of the application in accordance with the Patent Cooperation Treaty until the national phase of the application begins. - (3) The national phase of the application begins - (a) when the prescribed period expires, provided - (i) where the application has been published in accordance with the Patent Co-operation Treaty in a language other than English, and the application is not in English, an English translation of the application has been filed at the Registry; and - (ii) the prescribed fee has been paid, by the applicant; or